 The existence of PHI would make it more difficult to terminate an employee who has been absent for 18+ months with a genuine condition.
 The fact that there is no PHI in place means that the employee has no additional contractual entitlement which could give rise to a common law claim for breach of contract in circumstances where the employee is dismissed.

 However, dismissal by reason of incapability must always be carried out in a fair and reasonable manner in order to avoid any claim under the Unfair Dismissals Acts 1997-2007 (the "UD Acts”).
-In this respect, the UD Acts provide that
+In this respect, the UD Acts provide that dismissal will not be unfair if it results wholly or mainly from the capability of the employee for

 Already a subscriber?